-(i) They promote savings and accelerate the rate of capital formation.

-(ii) They are source of finance and credit for trade and industry.

-(iii) They promote balanced regional development by opening branches in backward areas.

-(iv) Bank credit enables entrepreneurs to innovate and invest which accelerates the process of economic development.

-(v) They help in promoting large-scale production and growth of priority sectors such as agriculture, small-scale industry, retail trade and export.

-(vi) They create credit in the sense that they are able to give more loans and advances than the cash position of the depositor's permits.

-(vii) They help commerce and industry to expand their field of operation.

-(viii) Thus, they make optimum utilisation of resources possible.
+- (i) They promote savings and accelerate the rate of capital formation. - (ii) They are source of finance and credit for trade and industry. - (iii) They promote balanced regional development by opening branches in backward areas. - (iv) Bank credit enables entrepreneurs to innovate and invest which accelerates the process of economic development. - (v) They help in promoting large-scale production and growth of priority sectors such as agriculture, small-scale industry, retail trade and export. - (vi) They create credit in the sense that they are able to give more loans and advances than the cash position of the depositor's permits. - (vii) They help commerce and industry to expand their field of operation. - (viii) Thus, they make optimum utilisation of resources possible.

-COURSE CODE: 16CCU503A UNIT:IV(Institutional finance to Entrepreneurs) BATCH 2016-19 exchange for partial ownership of the company.
+CLASS:III B.COM CA COURSE NAME:ENTREPRENEURSHIP COURSE CODE: 17CCU503A UNIT:IV(Institutional finance to Entrepreneurs) BATCH 2017-2020